elenabarry/elenabarry.github.io/README.md

 ## A Worked Example

-For the Face with Tears of Joy emoji 😂 I divided my dataset into equal 3000 parts of abusive, hateful and normal labels.
+### Face with Tears of Joy emoji 😂

+I divided the dataset into equal 3000 parts of abusive, hateful and normal labels.

 Number of the Face with Tears of Joy emoji 😂 in the dataset: